-This is the perfect oven racks cleaning method, but also the most dangerous.
-You will need a large plastic trash bag, ammonia, a trash bin, a place outside where you can leave the racks overnight and a hose connected to a water source.
-To remove the grime from your oven racks with this technique, you simply place your oven racks in the large, unused trash bag.
-Add a half-quart of ammonia.
-Tightly tie off the bag and put it in a garbage bin.
-Then let it sit overnight.
-The racks do not have to be coated in the ammonia, because the fumes will spread and do the job, there is no need to coat the racks in ammonia.
-In addition, some people have found better success after setting the racks flat while being in the plastic bags so that the ammonia can reach every spot.
+It is the most effective method for cleaning oven racks, but it is also the most dangerous.
+You will need a large plastic trash bag, ammonia, a trash bin, a place outside to leave the racks overnight, and a hose.
+With this technique, you simply place your oven racks in the large, unused trash bag.
+Add half a quart of ammonia.
+Place the bag in a garbage can after tightly tying it off.
+Let it sit overnight.
+Since the fumes will spread and do the job, there is no need to coat the racks in ammonia.
+In addition, some people have found that setting the racks flat while in plastic bags allows the ammonia to reach every corner.

-Place some old towels down in your bathtub.
-Alternately, you can lay a few old sponges in the edges so the oven racks can’t scratch or damage your tub.
-Place the oven racks in your bathtub carefully, on top of the towels.
-Next, fill your tub with just enough hot water to cover the racks.
-Now, add a cup of dishwasher powder.
+Put some old towels in your bathtub.
+You can also lay old sponges along the edges so the oven racks don’t scratch or damage the tub.
+Put the oven racks in your bathtub carefully, on top of the towels.
+Fill your tub with just enough hot water to cover the racks.
+Add two tablets of dishwasher detergent.
 Let the racks soak overnight.
-Rinse it in the morning and it using a sponge.
+Use a sponge to rinse it in the morning.

 5. Bar Keeper’s Friend